 No Freight Subsidy is available to the exporters of poultry products.
 It will be of interest to mention here that india the biggest competitor, under its Freight Subsidy Scheme 2013 extends from 75% to 90% reimbursement of transport costs incurred on the transport of raw material and finished products, to its Industrial sector.
 It is suggested on the transport of raw material and finished products, to its Industrial sector.
 It is suggested that poultry producers should also be extended reimbursement of 90% of its transportation costs incurred in exporting of their products.

-During 2011 turn over tax was increased from 0.5% to 01.00% for all industries by the FBR.
-Pakistan Poultry Association submitted to Federal Board of Revenue that payment of 01% turnover tax for the poultry sector is not viable, therefore in January, 2011 FBR issued notification to reduce turnover tax for Poultry Sector only from 1% to 0.5%.
+During 2011 turnover tax was increased from 0.5% to 01.00% for all industries by the FBR.
+Pakistan Poultry Association submitted to the Federal Board of Revenue that payment of 01% turnover tax for the poultry sector is not viable, therefore in January 2011, FBR issued a notification to reduce turnover tax for Poultry Sector only from 1% to 0.5%.

-Afterwards in 2012 the turnover tax was reduced to half, whatever was being paid by the different industries.
-According to that turnover tax on poultry sector was required to be reduced from 0.5% to 0.25% w.e.f June, 2012, which could not be reduced by the FBR and yet it is not notified.
+Afterward, in 2012 the turnover tax was reduced to half, whatever was being paid by the different industries.
+According to that turnover tax on the poultry sector was required to be reduced from 0.5% to 0.25% w.e.f June 2012, which could not be reduced by the FBR, and yet it is not notified.
 It is again requested that it should be reduced forthwith.

-The sales tax @ 16% on the electricity bills is being charged under section 3 (1) of sale tax Act 1990 and withholding tax @ 10% under section 235(4) (A) of income tax ordinance, 2001.
-Poultry and its product being food item are exempted from levy of sale tax as per 6th schedule of sale tax act, 1990.
-Sales tax on electricity bill simply increases the cost of production of poultry products as this levy cannot be get refunded.
-Secondly we cannot pass it on to consumer because the price of poultry & poultry products are determined by market forces (supply and demand).
+The sales tax of 16% on electricity bills is being charged under section 3 (1) of the sale Tax Act 1990 and withholding tax @ 10% under section 235(4) (A) of the income tax ordinance, 2001.
+Poultry and its product being food items are exempted from the levy of sale tax as per the 6th schedule of the sale tax act, 1990.
+Sales tax on electricity bills simply increases the cost of production of poultry products as this levy cannot be get refunded.
+Secondly, we cannot pass it on to consumers because the price of poultry & poultry products is determined by market forces (supply and demand).

-It is therefore requested that poultry producing units may kindly be included in the classes of industry that are exempted from the levy of sale tax @ 16% and withholding tax @ 10% on electricity / gas bills.
+It is therefore requested that poultry-producing units may kindly be included in the classes of an industry that are exempted from the levy of sale tax @ 16% and withholding tax @ 10% on electricity/gas bills.

-Grandparents are a multiplying seed, which produce parents, which subsequently produce broiler chicks and end up in chicken meat on the table of the consumers.
-Seeds of all kinds have been exempted from any additional tax.
-Grandparents, though being seed have been taxed.
-While finished chicken meat and its value added products are allowed to be imported duty-free from Malaysia and on preferred lower rate of import duty from China and at only five percent duty from India, Even though India has placed imports from Pakistan on their Sensitive List, yet further encouragement is being given to imports by increasing the cost locally-produced chicken meat and poultry products.
+Grandparents are multiplying seeds, which produce parents, which subsequently produce broiler chicks and end up in chicken meat on the consumers’ table.
+Grains of all kinds have been exempted from any additional tax.
+Grandparents, though being seeds have been taxed.
+While finished chicken meat and its value-added products are allowed to be imported duty-free from Malaysia and on preferred lower rate of import duty from China and at only five percent duty from India, Even though India has placed imports from Pakistan on their Sensitive List, further encouragement is being given to imports by increasing the cost locally-produced chicken meat and poultry products.
 The imported raw materials, which are used for the production of value-added chicken products, have been subject to an additional import duty of five percent.
-While raw materials have been generally exempted from additional tax, wrath of the government has fallen upon the poultry sector.
+While raw materials have been generally exempted from additional tax, the wrath of the government has fallen upon the poultry sector.

-Levy of 30 percent regulatory duty on import of corn, almost 70 percent of which is consumed by the poultry sector, is a very important component of poultry feed, would increase the cost of production of poultry meat and eggs.
-It will be highly appreciated if 10% import duty imposed on Seeds and 30% Regulatory Duty on import of Corn is withdrawn immediately.
+A Levy of 30 percent regulatory duty on the import of corn, almost 70 percent of which is consumed by the poultry sector, is a very important component of poultry feed and would increase the cost of production of poultry meat and eggs.
+It will be highly appreciated if a 10% import duty imposed on Seeds and a 30% Regulatory Duty on the import of Corn is withdrawn immediately.